 By Lauren Koenig

-For some of these species, the difference between being a “righty” or a “lefty” is the difference between life or death.
-A team led by Masakai Hoso at the University of Tokyo traced the origin of left-sided dominance in Satsuma snails, an animal that lacks both hands and feet, and how it’s linked to predatory snakes.
+For some of these species, the difference between being a righty or a lefty is the difference between life or death.
+A team led by Masakai Hoso at the University of Tokyo traced the genetic origin of left-sided dominance in Satsuma snails, an animal that lacks both hands and feet, and how it protects them against predatory snakes.

 Two sides to the story

-Even though Hoso’s team had a good idea of where this tale ends, they hoped to trace it back to its beginning: where did the "lefty" gene come from if most snails are "righties"?
+Even though Hoso’s team had a good idea of where this tale ends, they hoped to trace it back to its beginning: where did the lefty gene come from if most snails are righties?
 Further research into the snails’ distant past indicates that a random mutation must have arisen that twisted shells counterclockwise.
-This area of DNA must have been prone to change because this mutation happened at least six times.
-If one wobbly gene leaned towards the left frequently enough, then enough "lefty" snails existed simultaneously to find one another and propagate the line.
+This area of DNA must be prone to change because this mutation happened at least six times.
+If one wobbly gene leaned towards the left frequently enough, then enough lefty snails existed simultaneously to find one another and propagate the line.